buildtesters/buildtest/docs/getting_started.rst

 Excluding Buildspecs
 ~~~~~~~~~~~~~~~~~~~~~

-Buildtest provides ``--exclude`` or short option ``-x`` to exclude Buildspecs which
+Buildtest provides ``--exclude`` option or short option ``-x`` to exclude
-can be useful when you want to build in a directory and exclude a few files or an entire directory.
+buildspecs which can be useful when you want to build all buildspecs in a directory
+but exclude a few buildspecs or exclude a sub-directory.

 For example we can build all buildspecs in ``examples`` but exclude file ``examples/systemd.yml``
 by running::